 As I have said before we get potatoes once a year ( we tried to grow some but the prairie dogs ate them all) They will keep for quite a while but not all year.
 What I don’t can I dry to use in stew, scalloped, and to mash.
 I also freeze a few for frying.

 Slice into about 1/8 inch slices I use my mandolin which I love.

 Put them in cold water after you slice to keep from turning brown.

-After you get all them sliced put in to boiling water for about 5 to 6 minutes.
+After you get them all sliced put into boiling water for about 5 to 6 minutes to blanch.

 After you blanch them put straight into cold water.